feature-sliced/steiger/README.md

 Here are some rules on how configuration is processed:

-- Config objects are processed from top to bottom, so if there are multiple config object that match the same file for the same rule, the last one will be applied.
+- Objects in the config array are processed in order, so later objects can override the objects before them.
 - You can set options for a rule once.
 When set, options are applied for the entire file system that is covered by Steiger.

 Note that this line `...fsd.configs.recommended,` just takes the plugin and the recommended rules configuration (all enabled with "error" severity by default) and puts it into the config array.